The University Success Center

 - a student who fails to practice time management, misses class frequently, turns in assignments late, and exhibits other irresponsible behaviors.

 This appeal process is intended to be used in situations where circumstances were beyond the student’s control.

 What happens if I decide to appeal?

-- You need to print and complete the appeal form.
-Submit it to the Office of Admissions no later than 5 days before the opening date of residence halls for the semester or term for which you want to be readmitted.
+- You need to complete the appeal form.
+Submit it no later than 5 days before the opening date of residence halls for the semester or term for which you want to be readmitted.

 - Be thorough in completing the appeal form.
 Remember you need to offer evidence for circumstances beyond your control or proof that upon your return to the classroom, you are prepared to be academically successful.

-- Once you submit your form to the Office of Admissions, you will be notified of the date, time, and location of where you are to appear before the committee.
-This notification will be mailed to the address you provide on your appeal form.
+- Once you submit your form, you will be notified of the date, time, and location of where you are to appear before the committee.
 Readmission Committee hearings are usually scheduled on the Monday before classes begin on Wednesday.

 - The Readmission Committee members will have a copy of your appeal form to review and access to your complete UNA transcript.
 If you are a transfer student, your transcript from the prior institution(s) will also be available to members.

 - You will need to present to the Committee the following: